Roman-Supernova-PIT/phrosty/docs/usage.rst

   sacct -j <jobid> -o jobid,jobname,maxvmsize,reqmem,cputime --units=G
   seff <jobid>

-(For more things you can pass to ``sacct``, see :ref:`its documentation<https://slurm.schedmd.com/sacct.html>`_.)
+(For more things you can pass to ``sacct``, see `its documentation <https://slurm.schedmd.com/sacct.html>`_.)
 For all of those, ``<jobid>`` is the ID of your job on the slurm system.
 While the job is still running you can see that job id in the left column of the output of ``squeue --me``.
 After your job is over, you can look at the output file.
 Assuming you used the example slurm script from this directory, you should see the jobid near the top of the output file.

 **Checking job results:** Look at your output file.
 The last line should be something like::
   [2025-02-10 15:43:32 - phrosty - INFO] Results saved to /lc_out_dir/data/20172782/20172782_R062_all.csv

 and, ideally, there should be no lines anywhere in the file with ``ERROR`` near the beginning of the log message.

 Note that ``/lc_out_dir/...`` is the absolute path _inside_ the container; it maps to ``lc_out_dir/...`` underneath your working directory where you ran ``sbatch``.
 You will find the lightcurve in that ``.csv`` file.
 There will also be a number of files written to the ``dia_out_dir`` directory.